Introducing mle-monitor: A Lightweight Experiment & Resource Monitoring Tool πΊ

 dict_keys(['pid', 'p_name', 'mem_util', 'cpu_util', 'cmdline', 'total_cpu_util', 'total_mem_util'])

-You can also monitor slurm or grid engine clusters by providing the queues/partitions to monitor in monitor_config
+You can also monitor slurm or grid engine clusters by providing the queues/partitions to monitor in monitor_config:

 resource = MLEResource(